California Driver Handbook - Laws and Rules of the Road

 - Enter the roundabout (heading to the right) when there is a big enough gap in traffic to merge safely.

-- Drive in a counter-clockwise direction.
-Do not stop or pass other vehicles.
+- Travel in a counter-clockwise direction.
+Do not stop or pass.

-- Use your turn signals when you change lanes or exit the roundabout.
+- Signal when you change lanes or exit the roundabout.

 Multiple and single lane roundabout